the-dream-junction/api_docs/source/includes/_new_order.md

 : The tracking number associated with a provided shipment label.
 Used for customer service.
 If provided, the ship method is required.

 **shipping_label_url (optional)**
 : The url of a pre-paid shipping label for this order.
 Dream Junction will request the label and prepare it for our shipping system at the time of order print completion.
-Accepted formats include: PNG and PDF.
+Accepted formats include: JPG, GIF, PNG and PDF.

+**packing_slip_url (optional)**
+: The url of a packing slip document.
+Dream Junction will request the document and prepare it for our shipping system at the time of order print completion.
+Accepted formats include: JPG, GIF, PNG and PDF.
+If needed please contact your Dream Junction account manager as an additional cost may incur.

+**addtl_ship_docs_url (optional)**
+: The url of a additional shipping documents for this order.
+Dream Junction will request the document and prepare it for our shipping system at the time of order print completion.
+Accepted formats include: JPG, GIF, PNG and PDF.
+If needed please contact your Dream Junction account manager as an additional cost may incur.

 **ship_to**
 : Provide as much information as possible.
 Address information is verified at the time of order print completion.
 Missing data can delay an order from entering production.